 We seek excellence in every aspect of our business and are committed to the highest standards of professionalism, ethics and integrity.
-We are committed to conducting our business in a lawful manner and this includes engaging with our suppliers to ensure that they share our high standards.
+We are committed to conducting our business in a lawful manner and this includes engaging with our suppliers to support them in working against modern slavery.

-As required by the Modern Slavery Act 2015 (the "Act"), this statement describes the steps which Slaughter and May has taken during the financial year ended 30 April 2018 to ensure that slavery and human trafficking is not taking place in any of our supply chains, or in any part of our own business.
+As required by the Modern Slavery Act 2015 (the "Act"), this statement describes the steps which Slaughter and May has taken during the financial year ended 30 April 2019 and beyond to ensure that slavery and human trafficking is not taking place in any of our supply chains, or in any part of our own business.
 Slaughter and May Services Company, the in-house company that we use to engage our staff, has a separate statement.